 The Forum is open to the full range of UK spectrum users.
 Our members currently include over 240 companies and organisations with an interest in using spectrum for a diverse range of applications.
 In this context the term 'spectrum users' is to be interpreted in the widest sense - including all industry sectors which use (or will use) wireless techniques and organisations involved in the entire value chain in these activities.
 Find out how you can get involved.

-In addition to Plenary meetings of the Forum, more detailed discussions are undertaken by four working groups:
+In addition to Plenary meetings of the Forum, more detailed discussions are undertaken by four working groups.
+These meetings are held under Chatham House Rule to enable cross-industry collaborative discussion.

 The work of the clusters will be undertaken, in between plenary meetings, by correspondence and/or physical meetings as seen fit by cluster leader and members.
 Clusters will report back on its work at the subsequent plenary meeting of the Forum.